mrsonne/hubit/examples/tanks/README.md

 The complete model definition can be seen in [`examples/tanks/model_2.yml`](https://github.com/mrsonne/hubit/tree/master/examples/tanks/model_2.yml) in the repository.

-## Indexing from the back in the model definition
+## Indexing from the back in the model

-If we want to use the yield stream from the last tank to calculate e.g. the revenue from a production line we can easily add e.g. two components to the model.
+If we want to use the yield stream from the last tank to calculate e.g. the revenue from a production line we can easily add two components to the model (see e.g. [`examples/tanks/model_1.yml`](https://github.com/mrsonne/hubit/tree/master/examples/tanks/model_1.yml).
 The first component, which is implemented in `unit_price.py`, is responsible for fetching the unit price for the product stream.
-The second component, which is implemented in `revenue.py`, subscribes to the yield stream from the last tank as well as the  the unit price and is responsible for calculating the revenue.
+The second component, which is implemented in `revenue.py`, subscribes to the yield stream from the last tank as well as the unit price.
+The latter is responsible for calculating the revenue.
 The new section in the model file could look like this

 ```yaml
   - path: ./components/unit_price.py